 One day after initiating the transfer, the domain privacy spam messages were back.
 Network Solutions sent me yet another email message trying to upsell me on buying their privacy feature.
 Even though it was futile, I unsubscribed yet again.

 Four days after making the transfer request I received an email notice from Network Solutions that the transfer successfully went through.
-Something that should have taken about 1 hour, needlessly took 7-8 days.
+Something that should have taken less than 1 hour needlessly took 7-8 days.

 easytotransfer.com from Cloudflare to Gandi